Skip to Content

 Tips for Making the Best Quick Yeast Cinnamon Rolls

-• Use a ruler to make sure your dough is rolled out to the right size (12 in x 18 in) and cut into even pieces.
+• Use a ruler to make sure your dough is rolled out to the right size (18x12 inches) and cut into even pieces.

-• Cut 9 equal-sized cinnamon rolls from your log to make sure they all bake evenly.
+• Cut 9 equal-sized cinnamon rolls to make sure they all bake evenly.

 • Try to let the cinnamon rolls cool for about 10-20 minutes, then add the frosting.
 This will allow it to perfectly melt over your cinnamon rolls!

-This recipe can be made the evening before and baked the following morning.
+This recipe can be made the evening before and then baked the following morning.
+I've included instructions for this in the recipe card below.

 Nutrition Information